Informational Rescaling of PCA Maps with Application to Genetic Distance: Introduction: The problem of correlation

+Other criticisms of PC analysis have been recently made: PC has a spate of weaknesses, much of which are related to sample size mismatch, ability to perform cherry picking, or the insufficiency of representation in two dimensions, as reported in \cite{Elhaik2022}.
+However these are standard statistical problems, spreading because of flaws in the applications rather than a fundamental structural problem, and fixable with more rigorous but standard checks.
+Our approach shows fundamental differences not curable by these conventional checks.

-In the rest of this discussion we propose a new way to map PCs using mutual information.
-Conveniently, because PCA vectors for Gaussian variables are orthogonal both for correlation and mutual information, we can apply a simple heuristic for the translation.
+The rest of this discussion is organized as follows.
+First, we propose a new way to map PCs using mutual information, thanks to the following convenient property.
+Because PCA vectors for Gaussian variables are orthogonal both for correlation and mutual information, we can apply a simple heuristic for the translation.
+Second we express the precise mathematics applied to genetics, in matrix form, mapping to our exact implementation on population maps.
+Finally we show the results as applied to the world population, as well as a subsample of it, with comments on the significant divergences between methods.